 Learn more about export opportunities for our forestry sector.

-Japan is almost entirely reliant on imports for its mineral needs and expects to increase demand for copper, molybdenum, metallurgic coal and rare earth elements.
-British Columbia can meet many of these needs.
-Exports of metallic mineral products from British Columbia to Japan increased by nearly 20 per cent in 2011 and the prospects for continued growth are very strong.
+Japan is almost entirely reliant on imports for its mineral needs and expects to increase demand for metallurgic coal, copper and aluminum.
+B.C. can meet many of these needs and prospects for continued growth remain strong.
+British Columbia exported over $1.1 billion in mineral products to Japan in 2017.

 Learn more about export opportunities for our mining sector.

-Japan is one of the original pioneers of liquefied natural gas (LNG) and is the world’s largest consumer of LNG.
-With a major reduction of the use of nuclear power in Japan, British Columbia is in a good position to supply Japan’s growing energy demands.
+Japan is one of the original pioneers of liquefied natural gas (LNG) and is the world’s largest consumer of LNG by import volume and capacity.
+With a major reduction of nuclear power usage and expansion of LNG terminal facilities in the coming years, British Columbia’s 576 trillion cubic feet of marketable gas reserves are well-positioned to supply Japan’s growing energy demands.